davidwinalda/wildayui/README.md

 1. **Flexibility**: Users can style component without being restricted to predefined classes.
 2. **Extensibility**: Users can add attributes or integrate component with JavaScript, analytics, or accessibility tools.
 3. **Framework Integration**: Supports utility classes from frameworks like Bootstrap or Tailwind.
+4. **Library Integration**: Support to use with other libraries like Font Awesome, Bootstrap Icons, etc.

 ## Installation